Qonda3/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable.
 7-create_global_variable.
 8-true_knowledge add a constant number and a variable.
 9-divide_and_rule divide using two variables.
+10-love_exponent_breath use exponents with global variables.